-You can even go as far as to say that happiness is gratitude & that gratitude is happiness.
+You can even go as far as to say that happiness is gratitude and that gratitude is happiness.
 They are the same thing, but not truly a thing…

-Gratitude is contentment and it’s usually referred to with what you own, who’s in your life and for almost anything and everything.
+Gratitude is contentment and it usually refers to with what you own, who’s in your life and for almost anything and everything.

 It’s the seemingly insignificant things in your life that are of most significant, like this breath.

-When the positive industry says be grateful ninety-nine times out of one hundred they are referring to have grateful thoughts.
-To think in a grateful way, but that is a limited way of being grateful because thoughts are coming and passing, quickly.
+When the positive industry says be grateful, ninety-nine times out of one hundred they are referring to have grateful thoughts, to think in a grateful way.
+That is a limited way of being grateful because thoughts are coming and passing, quickly.

-The way that you are experience the world is through thoughts and perception, but time is flowing like a river, a flow that does not stop.
-Your experience and thus thoughts are also flowing like a river, and so is change.
+The way that you experience the world is through thoughts and perception, but time is flowing like a river, a flow that does not stop.
+Your experiences, and thus thoughts, are also flowing like a river, and so is change.

 So by thinking grateful, those thoughts are subject to time and to change.
 Change is not an opinion, perspective or outlook it is a law of the universe.

-The mind itself will refuse to be content for more than moment and that’s why it creates time because it can only survive with futuristic thoughts.
+The mind itself will refuse to be content for more than a moment and that’s why it creates time, because it can only survive with futuristic thoughts.
 The mind needs to think to keep itself and the body it occupies here on earth.